faraz525/eCommerceFruit/APIDOC.md

 # FN shopping API documentation
-This API is designed to pull in requests for the front end to use for the site and all of its functions.
+This API is designed to interface the database that stores all items related to fn shopping to the front end.
+There are a multitude of endpoints so users can see items, buy items, sell items, and more.

 ## Generate all the shopping elements from the database
 **Request Format:** /shopping/shop